 In recent years the school has taken steps to reduce its environmental footprint.
 Water tanks are in use in the Agriculture Department and solar energy panels have been installed.
-Students and staff are aware of the need to conserve power and water by turning off electrical equipment and taps.
-A range of waste materials, including paper, is recycled to protect the environment.
+Students and staff are created time series breaks in 2014 and 2015.